LavanyaPremananth/Ice-Cream-Collector/README.md

-# IceCreamCollector
-A simple game built using P5.js Library and JavaScript.

 # Ice Cream Collector Game

 Welcome to the Ice Cream Collector Game, a simple web-based game created using the p5.js library and JavaScript.